 - Will not tear, split or crack with age.

-- Over twice the thickness of standard EPDM
+- A thicker stronger product, over twice the thickness of standard EPDM

 - No. The first synthetic rubber membranes, developed in America by Carlisle-Syntec, were laid in the 1960's and are still protecting flat roofs some 50 years later.